yuyutti/FOSSBilling_Proxmox/README.md

 - Copy the "Serviceproxmox" folder in *modules*
 - Configure the Proxmox module in the FOSSBilling admin area
 - Add new Proxmox servers
-- "Prepare Server" on each Proxmox server (this will create the necessary API user and role)
+- "Prepare Server" on each Proxmox server (this will create the necessary API user and role) (The Plus Button in the Server List)
 - Add new Proxmox products with the correct VM settings setup